Medical Office Assistant

 Tuition: Approx. $150

 To earn the Medical Office Assistant Certificate, students must achieve a grade of 75% on each of the required courses.
-All classes will have a minimum attendance requirement and class participation and presentation will be graded.
+The class will require a minimum of 85% attendance, class participation and presentation that will be graded.

 Upon success completion of the required courses, students must apply for the certificate by contacting the Continuing Studies Office at 403.529.3874.